BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Some of the free BigCommerce themes are very similar to each other

-This means that in the theme department, BigCommerce doesn’t provide as much value as other competing solutions, like Wix, which provides over 831 themes, or Squarespace, which currently provides 168 bundled themes.
+This means that in the theme department, BigCommerce doesn’t provide as much value as other competing solutions, like Wix, which provides 837 themes, or Squarespace, which currently offers 168 bundled themes.

 (For context, Shopify’s premium themes start at $140).